ojensen5115/ojensen5115.github.io/_posts/2017-01-02-iron-getting-started.md

 When you break it down, it makes sense.
 The first `Ok` is because you're returning a `Result`, and you could instead return an `Err` in order to yield a 500 server error. `Response::with` allows you to construct an Iron response with a tuple (hence the `((` and `))`) specifying various attributes of the response.
 The `status::Ok` causes the response to carry a 200 staus code (other options include `status::BadRequest`, etc.).
 Finally the `response body` is just a string to represent what you want to send to the browser.
 So in summary, it all *makes sense*, but it would be nice to make the common case less verbose (e.g. something like `"response body".response()`).

+All that being said, it's been a fantastic experience and I'm itching to write more web code in Rust.
+A lot of the "normal" ecosystem isn't built out yet, so you won't find CSRF protection middleware etc., but writing middleware in Iron is very easy and I know enough about web security to write a good CSRF protection middleware myself.

 Surprisingly, I find I am *very* much enjoying a compiled language for web development.
 Coming from a PHP / Python background, the compiler has been fantastic in finding and making me fix a number of "classic" bugs you find in interpreted languages.
 Having these sorts of things enforced at compile time is a wonderful change from the old "everything explodes at runtime" standby that I'm so used to.
+I was also introduced to the wonders of [semver](http://semver.org/) when Iron pushed breaking changes mid-way through development -- I didn't even notice, because it didn't affect me in the slightest.

 Finally, there's something downright magical to a deployment process consisting of copying a binary to some host and running it.
 No dependencies, no runtimes, no *anything*.
 Just copy, execute, and sit back.